Ninja-Squad/ninja-squad.github.com/_posts/2021-01-20-what-is-new-angular-11.1.md

 ARB is based on JSON, and is a popular format in some ecosystems (I believe [Flutter](https://flutter.dev/) projects use this format).

+Check [our article about CLI v11.1](/2021-01-20/angular-cli-11.1/) to see an example, and the differences between JSON and ARB.

 All our materials ([ebook](https://books.ninja-squad.com/angular), [online training](https://angular-exercises.ninja-squad.com/) and [training](https://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to learn more!